samiksha-jangid27/CollabSphere/README.md

 You do **NOT** need:

-- Any SMS/OTP provider account (OTP is printed to your terminal in dev)
+- Any SMS/OTP provider account
-- Gmail or SMTP credentials (email uses Ethereal fake SMTP in dev)
 - Docker (tests use in-memory MongoDB)

 ---